-Our organic coconut sugar is the crystallized nectar of the organic coconut palm tree blossom (Cocos nucifera) with less than 0.5% of Mangosteen sap as antioxidant additive.
+Our organic coconut sugar is the crystallized nectar of the organic coconut palm tree blossom (Cocos nucifera).

 Quality is the most important for us.
 We maintain the quality of our organic coconut sugar by implementing an Internal Control System (ICS) that enables us to track the production lines down to the very beginning and improve product traceability.
 Our production process is quite tight.

 First of all, the farmers will make the coconut sugar by harvesting the coconut sap and then boiled it into caramel.
 It is grounded into granule by using the coconut shell.
 Then it is filtered from any kind of impurities.